bfutrell70/MicroPython_Pong/README.md

 This project utilizes the following hardware:
 - WeMos D1 R32 with an ESP32 microcontroller.
 Any board with an ESP32 microcontroller can be used.
 Other boards capable of running MicroPython should be compatible
-(ESP8266, RP2040, etc.), but the code may minor modification.
+(ESP8266, RP2040, etc.), but the code may require minor modification.
 - OLED display module with a resolution of 132 x 64 (I think it is 0.96")
 - Analog joystick (PS2 style)
 - Breadboard to connect the components together.
 If the components are soldered together, the breadboard won't be needed.